Speaking part: variant 95 - Langart

 • mention the disadvantages (1–2) of the two tourist places;

-• express your opinion on the subject of the project – which of the tourist places presented in the pictures you’d prefer and why.
+• express your opinion on the subject of the project – which of these tourist places you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.